How to Install Paperless-ngx on a VPS

 cd ~/caddy

-sudo docker-compose down
+sudo docker compose down

-sudo docker-compose up -d
+sudo docker compose up -d

 Step 15: Configure Paperless-ngx

-Step 16: Archive documents
+Step 16: Archive Documents

 Now you can add and archive documents.
 You have several options:

-Step 17: Back up Paperless-ngx
+Step 17: Back Up Paperless-ngx

-Step 18: Update
+Step 18: Updating

-You should install updates regularly.
+You should update your installation regularly.

 Update the server:

-sudo apt update
+sudo apt update && sudo apt upgrade -y

 cd ~/caddy

-sudo docker-compose pull
+sudo docker compose pull

-sudo docker-compose down && sudo docker-compose up -d
+sudo docker compose down && sudo docker compose up -d

 cd ~/wireguard

-sudo docker-compose pull
+sudo docker compose pull

-sudo docker-compose down && sudo docker-compose up -d
+sudo docker compose down && sudo docker compose up -d

 cd ~/paperless

-sudo docker-compose pull
+sudo docker compose pull

-sudo docker-compose down && sudo docker-compose up -d
+sudo docker compose down && sudo docker compose up -d

 Conclusion